xansec/hackathon-resources/gh-actions.md

 With your Dockerfile written, you just need to create a Mayhemfile which should be the easiest part of the process!

 Create a `Mayhemfile` with the following contents in your copy of the repo.
-Be sure to replace <YOUR GITHUB USERNAME> with your GitHub username.

 ```
 project: mayhem-cmake-example
 target: fuzzme